 - Determine what your reduced income will be, provided you are able to collect unemployment insurance.

 - Make decisions on what bills you can pay with your reduced income.

 - If you don't have enough money to make the minimum payments on your credit card accounts, contact your card issuers.
 Let them know you have lost your job and will be unable to make minimum payments until you find employment again.
 Ask about hardship programs that may lower your payment temporarily.

 - Keep records of the date and time of your calls and to whom you speak.

 One thing to consider is whether or not you live in a community property state.
-If you do, that will make filing bankruptcy, which is already a bad idea in your case, even less helpful because your spouse will still be on the hook for your debts as long as they were incurred after your marriage.
-Finally, I suggest that you seek professional help from a nonprofit credit-counseling agency and a bankruptcy attorney to help you find the best solution.
+If you do, that will make filing bankruptcy, which is already a lousy idea in your case, even less helpful because your spouse will still be on the hook for your debts as long as they were incurred after your marriage.
+Finally, I suggest that you seek professional help from a nonprofit credit-counseling agency and a bankruptcy attorney to help you find the right solution.